 Dave Wilson, Vice President of the Software Platform, NI >

-Join 125 exhibiting companies and gain access to thousands of the world’s top engineers, scientists, and academic leaders from a variety of industries and public organizations, NIWeek 2017 is sure to build on its legacy of providing the ultimate learning environment.
+With 125 exhibiting companies and access to thousands of the world’s top engineers, scientists, and academic leaders from a variety of industries and public organizations, NIWeek 2017 is sure to build on its legacy of providing the ultimate learning environment.

 For exhibitors, that means a unique opportunity to take center stage and show how your company’s products and services are helping to accelerate engineering innovation.
 Leading system integrators and product vendors in the following control and design application areas have already reserved a space: